mmakino/NewsHeadlines/README.md

 ## Overview

-* News Headlines is a new scraping app that scrapes news articles from a web site and display.
+* News Headlines is a news scraping app that scrapes news articles from a web site and display on the main page.
 In this edition, the app will fetch articles from [`EE Times`](https://www.eetimes.com/) and displays the followings:
      * Headline - the title of the article
      * Summary - a short summary of the article
-     * URL - the url to the original article
+     * Link - the url link to the original article
      * Image - an image of the article

 * Along with each article, there are `Delete` and `Comment` buttons.